Discovering Git: Key Features and Advantages of Distributed Version Control

 - Confirm the merge.

-This allows us to see the history of commits made in the repository, in which we can see the date and time when they were made.
+This allows us to see the commit history made in the repository, where we can see the date and time they were made.

-This command is used to undo changes, first we will perform a git status if we want to undo only one specific file, if we want the complete project we will execute
+This command is used to undo changes.
+First, we run git status if we want to undo only a specific file; if we want to undo the entire project, we will execute

-This command is used to temporarily save changes that have not yet been uploaded to the repository.
-This is useful for when you want to switch branches without compromising current changes.
+This command is used to temporarily save changes that have not yet been pushed to the repository.
+This is useful when you want to switch branches without committing the current changes.

-The second command will show us a list of all the stashes that are created, along with their descriptions.
+The second command will show us a list of all the stashes that have been created, along with their descriptions.

 Advantages of Using Git in Software Development